karamadai/Unscented-Kalman-Filter/README.md

 Unscented Kalman Filter
 ----------

-The goal of this project is to develop an Unscented Kalman Filter (UKF) to estimate the state of an objected (bicycle) detected using a Radar and Lidar sensor.
+The goal of this project is to develop an Unscented Kalman Filter (UKF) to estimate the state of an object (bicycle) detected using a Radar and Lidar sensor.
 The UKF filter uses a non linear process model called the "Constant Turn Rate and Velocity" (CTRV) to describe the motion of the object.

 ####Code Structure